m-housh/swift-web-playground/README.md

 the `Route` type that it matches on.
 As well as the [pointfreeco/swift-nonempty](https://github.com/pointfreeco/swift-nonempty) to ensure that path components are specified when creating routers.

+This can now be used as a stand-alone package [swift-web-utils](https://github.com/m-housh/swift-web-utils).

 ### ServerRouter

 This is repsponsible for creating the actual router used by the application, using the [CrudRouter](#CrudRouter)